haddocking/protein-peptide-docking_1CZY/README.md

 # Protein-peptide-docking_1CZY

 This repository contains all necessary information and scripts to do protein-peptide docking in HADDOCK, using the complex 1CZY as an example, which is the Supplementary Information for paper[reference].
-For the usage of these files and scripts, please check the content of the paper[reference]
+For the usage of these files and scripts, please check the content of the paper[reference].

 *Note that the provided scripts are in principle generic and can be used for other systems as well.*